-The proposed Ordinary Resolution 6, if passed, will empower the Directors of the Company to allot and issue not more than 10% of the total number of issued shares of the Company subject to the approvals of all the relevant governmental and/ or other regulatory bodies and for such purposes as the Directors consider would be in the interest of the Company.
-This authorisation will, unless revoked or varied by the Company in a general meeting, expire at the next Annual General Meeting of the Company.
+The proposed Ordinary Resolution 7 if passed, will:

+- a) empower the Directors of the Company to allot and issue not more than 10% of the issued shares of the Company subject to the approvals of all the relevant governmental and/or other regulatory bodies and for such purposes as the Directors consider would be in the interest of the Company; and - b) give direction to the Directors of the Company to offer and issue new shares pursuant to the authority granted under Ordinary Resolution 7 to any such persons without first to offer the new shares to the existing members of the Company in proportion to their shareholding.

+This authorisation will, unless revoked or varied by the Company in a general meeting, expire at the next AGM of the Company.

-As at the date of this Notice, no new shares in the Company were issued pursuant to the authority granted to the Directors at the Twenty-First Annual General Meeting held on 18 November 2021 and which will lapse at the conclusion of the Twenty-Second Annual General Meeting.
+As at the date of this Notice, no new shares in the Company were issued pursuant to the authority granted to the Directors at the Twenty-Second Annual General Meeting held on 25 May 2022 and which will lapse at the conclusion of the Twenty-Third Annual General Meeting.

-The authority will provide flexibility to the Company for any possible fund raising activities, including but not limited to further placing of shares, for purpose of funding future investment project(s), working capital, repayment of bank borrowings and/ or acquisitions.
+The authority will provide flexibility to the Company for any possible fundraising activities, including but not limited to further placing of shares, for purpose of funding future investment project(s), working capital, repayment of bank borrowings and/ or acquisitions.